Cooper Union: A Prestigious College Full Of Beautiful Architecture

 Essentials: Cooper Union

 It’s made of five main buildings: the Foundation Building, 41 Cooper Square, Administrative Offices, Residence Hall, and Stuyvesant Fish House.
-41 Cooper Square is the newest building while the Foundation Building is the oldest.
+41 Cooper Square is the newest building, while the Foundation Building is the oldest.

-The Foundation Building
+Cooper Union’s Foundation Building

 In 1860, Abraham Lincoln made a famous speech known as the Cooper Union Address in the Great Hall of the Foundation Building.
 Several other presidents made addresses in the building, including Ulysses S. Grant, Grover Cleveland, William Howard Taft, Theodore Roosevelt, Woodrow Wilson, Bill Clinton, and Barack Obama.